dr-riz/diabetes/README.md

 <pre>
 Dataset        		   ZeroR |   LR diabetes.arff       	0.79 |   0.83 v
-oversampling.arff   	0.00 |   0.75 v
+oversampling.arff       0.00^|   0.75 v
 undersampling.arff  	0.50 |   0.74 v
 </pre>

-Note, F-Measure of ZeroR for oversampling is 0.00.
-This seems incorrect, and is different (0.446) to the same metric, algorithm and data set in Weka Explorer.
+^Note, F-Measure of ZeroR for oversampling is 0.00.
+This seems incorrect, and is different (0.446) to the same metric, algorithm and dataset in Weka Explorer.

 ### Controlling the number of false negatives